Home » Repayment » Repayment Plans » The Future of IDR is SAVE: Changes Coming to REPAYE, PAYE, IBR, and ICR

 However, some borrowers may have incomes so large that other balance-based plans, such as the 10-year standard repayment plan, become more affordable.

-Despite the changes, things are pretty simple for most borrowers heading into the federal student loan payment and interest restart.
+Despite the changes, things are pretty simple for most borrowers now that payments have restarted.

-Most people will want to sign up for the REPAYE plan.
-It will have the lowest monthly payments, an interest subsidy, and eventually become the SAVE plan.
+Most people will want to sign up for the SAVE plan.
+It will has the lowest monthly payments, an interest subsidy, and full benefits arrive automatically next year.

-FFEL and Perkins borrowers should probably consolidate before the IDR Count Update deadline and sign up for REPAYE/SAVE.
+FFEL and Perkins borrowers should probably consolidate before the IDR Count Update deadline and sign up for SAVE.

 Parent PLUS borrowers won’t be able to benefit from the new repayment plan.
 Their strategy hasn’t really changed.